Understanding Health Fragility and Stability Margins

 Bottom line

-Physiological resilience isn’t a personality trait—it’s a capacity that can be rebuilt.
+Physiological resilience isn’t a personality trait.
+It is a capacity that can vary by context and change over time.

 How Sympa Can Help